-And it is expected to grow by roughly ten times in the next five to seven years.
+And it is expected to grow by roughly 10x in the next four to six years.

 Large automakers like Tesla, Alphabet, Ford, GM, and Volvo have all entered the autonomous vehicle space.

-Search interest in “Waymo” has risen by 2050% in five years.
+Search interest in “Waymo” over the last 10 years.

 As a result of this partnership, Ford is expected to launch its own self-driving car business in 2022.